rina sawayama talks about the representation of east asian women in fashion

 To be honest, I felt conflicted about writing this piece: reducing a woman's incredible contribution to culture and a lifetime's work to a few questionable incidents feels entirely anti-feminist.
 However, her latest campaigns are an epitome of white privilege, and that precludes feminism.
-I know that as a Japanese woman it's expected of me not to speak up about these things, but having been objectified ("You're so kawaii!"), fetishised, disrespected and appropriated all my life, plus being told that my concerns are trivial because of the 'model minority' myth, I'm now among a group of young creatives and activists standing up against it: Rebel Yellow highlights the news that affects AAPI people, @ESEAsianBeauty represents the myriad of Asian beauties around the world and also discusses important AAPI issues, photographer Elizabeth Lee created a beautiful project called @xi__ng exhibiting E/SE Asian trailblazers, and model Kiko Mizuhara is speaking up against racism within Asia, as well as fashion designers such as A Sai Ta of ASAI who lead the way in creating political fashion.
+I know that as a Japanese woman it's expected of me not to speak up about these things, but having been objectified ("You're so kawaii!"), fetishized, disrespected, and appropriated all my life, plus being told that my concerns are trivial because of the "model minority" myth, I'm now among a group of young creatives and activists standing up against it.
+Rebel Yellow highlights the news that affects AAPI people, @ESEAsianBeauty represents the myriad of Asian beauties around the world and also discusses important AAPI issues.
+Photographer Elizabeth Lee created a beautiful project called @xi__ng exhibiting E/SE Asian trailblazers.
+And model Kiko Mizuhara is speaking up against racism within Asia, as well as fashion designers such as A Sai Ta of ASAI who lead the way in creating political fashion.
 My award winning nail tutor Anna Lee has worked tirelessly to turn the tide in opinions of SEA nail technicians, and is an important force in the industry that has wildly transformed since Tippi Hedrin first appointed Vietnamese refugees into powerful positions in the nail industry 40 years ago.